NorakGithub/django-frontend-template/readme.md

 - Postgres 10

 ## When should you use this template?
-- When you know sure that you are choosing for your API Backend.
+- When you surely know that you are choosing Django for your API Backend.

 ## The Goal of This Template
 - Allow you to choose which frontend technology you want.